tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 solution:

-if you previously used Android Studio to run application it might have created _android/local.properties_ project file with the following content:
+if you previously used Android Studio to run application it might have created _android/local.properties_ file in project with the following content:

 ```conf
 sdk.dir=/Users/tap/Library/Android/sdk